Olivia Culpo Slips Out Of Her Bathrobe In Tantalizing New Instagram Selfies

 Olivia Culpo put on a tantalizing display in her latest social media upload.
 The gorgeous supermodel took to Instagram to showcase a new hairstyle but ended up showing a lot more, and thrilled fans with a sultry look that exposed quite a bit of skin.

 Snapped in her stylish New York apartment, the former Miss Universe looked drop-dead gorgeous as she showed off her chestnut-brown tresses beautifully styled in soft waves.
 Olivia wore her hair down, letting her locks frame her face as they fell over her shoulders.
 The model was not yet dressed for the day, and only wore a cozy white bathrobe — one that swathed her body in a fluffy embrace.
 The Sports Illustrated babe didn’t seem to be wearing anything else under the comfy garment, which she seductively let slide off of her sculpted shoulders.
-The coquettish gesture exposed not only her ample decolletage area, but quite a copious amount of cleavage as well.
+The coquettish gesture exposed not only her ample decolletage area but quite a copious amount of cleavage as well.

 Olivia flaunted the flirty look in a collection of three selfies wherein she sported different facial expressions, all of them alluring.
 The photos were closely cropped to her face and bust, spotlighting her fabulous hairstyle and perky, seemingly braless chest.